Ozempic Lawsuit – Gastroparesis From Ozempic, Wegovy, Rybelsus, GLP-1 RA

 September 2024 Ozempic Lawsuit News Update

-CBS News reported on a lawsuit has been filed against the makers of popular weight-loss drugs Ozempic and Mounjaro, claiming the companies failed to adequately warn about the risk of severe gastrointestinal issues.
+Earlier this month, CBS News reported on a lawsuit a woman filed against the makers of popular weight-loss drugs Ozempic and Mounjaro, claiming the companies failed to adequately warn about the risk of severe gastrointestinal issues.
 The plaintiff alleges she suffered from severe vomiting, stomach pain, and gastroparesis, or paralysis of the stomach, after using the drugs.
 [CBS News]

 August 2024 Ozempic Lawsuit News Update